-The largest county in south-central Washington offers plentiful fishing opportunities in its many lakes and rivers.
+Yakima County is the largest county in south-central Washington and offers plentiful fishing opportunities in its many lakes and rivers.

 Named for the original residents of the Yakama Nation, Yakima County is home to the lower Yakima River, a major tributary of the Columbia River and upstream mostly in Kittitas County, one of Washington’s best wild trout rivers.

 Mount Adams, the state’s second-tallest mountain at over 12,200 feet, sits 50 miles southwest of the county’s biggest city, Yakima.

 National protected areas include Goat Rocks Wilderness, Toppenish National Wildlife Refuge and Mount Adams Recreation Area.

 The Yakama Nation, whose reservation occupies a major part of the county, manages some wild areas and fisheries programs.

 The Yakima Valley is a rich farming area especially known for fruits such as apples and wine grapes.

 Other cities in the county include Grandview, Naches, Selah and Wapato.

 Continue reading the rest of this article to learn about some of the better fishing spots in Yakima County, with links to more information.